Actyx/Actyx/web/developer.actyx.com/blog/2021-03-19-manage-snapshot-sizes.md

 })
 ```

-Note that, if you observe the orginal fish alongside the wrapped instance, you will still get uncompressed snapshots as well.
+Note that, if you observe the original fish alongside the wrapped instance, you will still get uncompressed snapshots as well.

 Kudos to [Alex](https://github.com/Alexander89) for coming up with this pattern.